Mini-Studies for the

 Jeremiah preached before and during the fall of Jerusalem to Babylon.
 According to tradition, he was exiled to Egypt and died as a martyr.

 This passage describes the call of Jeremiah.
 Like many of the other prophets, Jeremiah is called by God in four steps: 1) commission of the prophet by God, 2) objection of the prophet, 3) God's reassurance to the prophet, and 4) God's sign to the prophet.
-Verses 4-5 describe the first step of the process, the commission of Jeremiah, 1:6 described the objection.
+Verses 4-5 describe the first step of the process, the commission of Jeremiah, 1:6 describes the objection.
 God's reassurance and sign (steps 3 & 4) that Jeremiah was given in a vision would wait until 1:16-18.

 Jeremiah's call speaks to our call as Christians.
 We are all called by God from the moment of our creation in the womb for one purpose: life with God.
 Witness through our words and actions is our "yes" to God's call.
 While we might not be called to be an international sign like Jeremiah, we are called to make a difference in our world.
 [4-5]

-We might object to God's call, but that does not lessen it's impact.
+We might object to God's call, but that does not lessen its impact.
 His hand is upon us.
 We are to speak his words to others.
 While we might be afraid, he will not allow us to be overwhelmed.
 God is with us.
 [7-10]

 Top of the Page